Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 ## Human Task Core Capabilities

 A human task on the Hornbill platform has a significant number of capabilities to cater for various use cases and requirements.
-By design, Human tasks are flexible to provide support and usefulness to the widest range of hum task needs.
-Core capabilities include:
+By design, Human tasks are flexible to provide support and usefulness to the widest range of human task needs.

+Human task core capabilities include:

 - Subject and Description
 - Due Date